 It’s free and and very unique.
 The downside is that at first it looks a bit confusing, but if you follow the guide, which is integrated within the app, you’ll get the hang of it.

 So, first – you write your mission in life.
 Then you write down your concerns and which ones you can influence.
 Then you define your roles and set goals you want to reach for each role.
 After that, you define concrete steps (actions) and prioritize your actions using 2×2 matrix.

 The app uses weekly planner.
 There’s also a pomodoro technique and Google Drive integration.
 It’s a pretty cool app.

-- isoTimer (To – Calendar Planner) (Android, Web) – This app is one of my favorites.
+- isoTimer (To-Do – Calendar Planner) (Android, Web) – This app is one of my favorites.
 There is no way you would forget anything with this one.
 It’s beautiful looking and practical.
 There’s a free version and a premium (paid version).

 The free version though, is not just a pretty face.
 You can add goals, tasks, subtasks, events, attach notes, pictures or Google Maps to your tasks.
 If you use it with the Google calendar, that’s when you can sync all your calendar data together, so when you add an event to one calendar it goes on them all, which is much easier and saves you risk of missing to add an important appointment to one of your calendars.
 The calendar is with daily, weekly, monthly and agenda view.
 The app also has a daily journal, where you can track your life.